 The full data telemetry is stored to TRS for off-line analysis and data retrieval.
 The telemetry data have been divided in four streams, according to the different update rates.
 This subdivision corresponds also to four different tables allocated on the TRS.
-The four streams are reported on Table 36:
+The four streams are reported on Table 40:

-Telemetry stream name Source Rate Transfer over: Full Frame rate telemetry Buffer (FFB) MGAOS Full frame rate FibreChannel from MGAOS to TRS Decimated Frame rate telemetry Buffer (DFB) MGAOS Decimated frame rate (up to 100 Hz) FibreChannel from MGAOS to TRS STRAP diagnostic STRAP Full STRAP acquisition rate (may be synchronous or not to frame rate, see Table 35) VME backplane to VME CPU, then Ethernet from VME CPU to TRS Configuration VME CPU On change Ethernet from VME CPU to TRS
+Telemetry stream name Source Rate Transfer over: Full Frame rate telemetry Buffer (FFB) MGAOS Full frame rate FibreChannel from MGAOS to TRS Decimated Frame rate telemetry Buffer (DFB) MGAOS Decimated frame rate (up to 100 Hz) FibreChannel from MGAOS to TRS STRAP diagnostic STRAP Full STRAP acquisition rate (may be synchronous or not to frame rate, see Table 39) VME backplane to VME CPU, then Ethernet from VME CPU to TRS NIR-TT diagnostic NIR-TT Full NIR-TT acquisition rate, only in asynchronous mode VME backplane to VME CPU, then Ethernet from VME CPU to TRS Configuration VME CPU On change Ethernet from VME CPU to TRS

-Table 36 - Telemetry buffer types
+Table 40 - Telemetry buffer types